How to Become a Certified Drug Counselor

 Certified drug counselors, also known as substance abuse counselors, work in hospitals, prisons, drug rehabilitation centers and similar settings to help addicts recover from substance abuse and addiction.
 They counsel patients and recommend treatment options, help patients develop life skills, work on modifying behavioral patterns and teach patients coping strategies to help ensure recovery.

 To become certified, drug counselors must complete requisite education courses and fulfill minimum training hours.
 A degree must be earned, which can range from an associate's degree to a master's degree, depending on the level of certification the applicant is seeking.
-A state exam is also required for certification.
+A state exam is usually required for licensure.
 The following table outlines common requirements to become a certified drug counselor as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||Varies from associate's to master's based on certification level|